allegheny-college-cmpsc-101-fall-2023/numerical-data-starter/writing/reflection.md

     number = number + 0.1
 ```

-#### How does running the source code in this project differ from running the same code in a Jupyter notebook?
+### How does running the source code in this project differ from running the same code in a Colab notebook or in the Integer Square Engineering Effort?

+TODO: Provide a one-paragraph response to this question.

+### Examples of function definitions with type annotation

+TODO: Use a fenced code block to provide what the function definitions
+would look like with type annotations in the file type-annotation.py

+### What are the benefits and downsides associated with using type annotations?

 TODO: Provide a one-paragraph response to this question.